hyperledger/besu-docs/docs/Concepts/Node-Types.md

     because snap sync can be faster by several days.
     If your snap sync completes successfully, you have the correct world state.

+    We recommend using [Bonsai mode](Data-Storage-Formats.md#bonsai-tries) with snap sync for the fastest sync and lowest storage requirements.

 Enable snap sync using [`--sync-mode=X_SNAP`](../Reference/CLI/CLI-Syntax.md#sync-mode).
 You need Besu version 22.4.0 or later to use snap sync.

-Instead of downloading the [state trie](Data-Storage-Formats.md) node by node, snap sync downloads contiguous chunks of useful state data, and reconstructs the Merkle trie locally.
+Instead of downloading the [state trie](Data-Storage-Formats.md) node by node, snap sync downloads as many leaves of the trie as possible, and reconstructs the trie locally.

-Nodes can't fast sync to a [Bonsai](Data-Storage-Formats.md#bonsai-tries) node, but can snap sync to a Bonsai node.

 You can't switch from fast sync to snap sync.
 If your node is blocked in the middle of a fast sync, you can start over using snap sync instead by stopping the node,